nikhilnair31/pisswash/README.md

 ## Todo

+- [ ] Reset effects on game over
+- [ ] Stop fountain working when not in range
 - [ ] Add scoring system
 - [ ] Add a stain manager to check if all cleaned
 - [ ] Add screen color flash red on slap